paddo-tech/tether-cli/README.md

 **How it works:**
 - Local: Dotfiles stored as plaintext in `~/` (so your shell can read them)
 - Git: Dotfiles stored encrypted as `.enc` files
-- Encryption key: Stored securely in iCloud Keychain, syncs across your Macs
+- Encryption key: Derived from your passphrase using age encryption

 ### Packages (Plaintext)
 - **Homebrew** - Synced via Brewfile (standard Homebrew format)